Skip to content

 An interesting look at the data tells us two things: where the businesses were and what type of businesses they were.
 As our list grows, it will be interesting to see what types of businesses that Westfield has lost.
 Retail tops the categories right now, while apparel stores and auto dealerships aren’t close behind.
 See the chart below.

-Use the scrollbar to move around the embedded sheet
+Use the scrollbars at the bottom and right to move around the embedded sheet.

 MLH launched a new “Wear Jersey Local History” Collection—we now have a dedicated Westfield Area collection and even a Route 22 one!